 Never mind the BJP’s very elaborate and very public assurances handed out a few days later that Nitish Kumar remains the NDA’s chief ministerial choice, no one in Bihar is prepared to bet that the Modi-Shah duo would abide by that promise.
 Ask Uddhav Thackeray.

 Till two weeks ago, the NDA was cock-a-hoop.
 The Bihar election was in its pocket.
 All that these super-strategists and masters of sub-caste politics had to do was to rekindle the memories of Lalu Prasad Yadav’s jungle raj – yes, 15 years ago.
-The new middle class would not want the marauding Yadavs swooping down Patna, grabbing upper-caste property and women.
+The calculation was that the new middle class would recoil from the image the BJP and big media had conjured all these years — of marauding Yadavs swooping down Patna, grabbing upper-caste property and women.
 We were confidently told that the Bihar voters – otherwise hailed as the most politically conscious electorate in the country – would blindly follow their caste leaders, euphemistically called “social coalition partners”.

 At best, it was a self-serving assumption that the Bihari imagination remains so hopelessly locked in the memories of the 1990s that voters will be all too willing to ignore the pain and humiliation faced only a few months ago by the millions and millions of migrants and their families, all because of a callous, incompetent and arrogant Central government.